michelm/nuki-sesami/README.md

 sudo systemctl restart nuki-sesami-bluez
 ```

-Next pair all smartphones with the _Nuki Sesami_ app to the _Raspberry Pi_ board running the _Nuki Sesami_ services:
+Next pair all smartphones using the _Nuki Sesami_ app with the _Raspberry Pi_ board running the _Nuki Sesami_ services:

 - Lookup the bluetooth address and name of your smartphone
-- Ensure bluetooth is running the _Raspberry pi_ board:
+- Ensure bluetooth is running on the _Raspberry pi_ board:

   - `sudo systemctl status bluetooth.service`